-- Yes all the time time because it is sad that I can’t experience the same things abled people can when it seems like I should be able if we would just priotized accessbility.
-I try to get out when I can and think of way I can make it work in the future.
+Yes, all the time because it is sad that I can’t experience the same things abled people can when it seems like I should be able if we would just prioritized accessibility.
+I try to get out when I can and think of ways I can make it work in the future.

 Do you have any out of town family?
 Does it bother you that you are not able to travel to go see them?

-- All of my extended family is out of town and it sometimes I am bothered that I can’t go out of state but occassionally my aunt comes to visit which is nice consdiering I can’t go see her!
+All of my extended family is out of town and it sometimes I am bothered that I can’t go out of state but occasionally my aunt comes to visit which is nice considering I can’t go see her!

 Since you are unable to travel, does it bother you when others talk about their travel plans?

-- I enjoy hearing about it because it’s interesting, but it makes me sad and jealous because it’s unfair that I can”t travel because of the our inaccessible world.
+I enjoy hearing about it because it’s interesting, but it makes me sad and jealous because it’s unfair that I can”t travel since we live in an inaccessible world.

 Have you ever been able to travel?
 If so what do you miss most about it?